Garrett7k/torkoal/README.md

 # torkoal
 Discord bot with minimal functionality.
 Breaks often.

 Use at your own will:

+Create initial bot in discord developer portal.

+Create your own token and add to system environment.

+Typically able to set DISCORD_TOKEN env variable in /etc/environment for persistence.

 Dependencies needed to compile (On Ubuntu):